calad0i/HGQ/usage_guide.md

 Layers that (can) do HG quantization on the (pre-)activation values:

 `HQuantize`: Quantize the input to the next layer.
-When used just after the input layer, add the `inp_q` keyword to the name of the layer.
+When used just after the input layer, add the `inp_q` (or `h_quantize` by default) keyword to the name of the layer.
 The user must use this layer or `Signature` layer directly after the input layer.

 `HDense`: Dense layer with HGQ.